matheus-devhub/matheus-devhub/README.md

 ## Hi, I'm Matheus and I'll be a full-stack developer

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as a freelancer dev
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning java and mysql
 - ⚡ Fun fact: I'm a metal head

 <div style="display: inline_block"><br>